Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

     [FIXED] Several typos in conversations and cutscene subtitles.

+    [FIXED] -WILL and -ARM per turn effects can cause willpower and armor stats to go negative.
+Fixed by adding Math.max cap in \engine\battle\entity\model\BattleEntity

+    [FIXED] -WILL items can cause willpower to be 'lost' when using horn (The charge goes away but you get no WIL if it's above your "new max WIL").
+Fixed by changing the getValue to getBase in \game\gui\HornHelper

     [TWEAKED] Nerfed the first training challenge in Saga 2.
 Only two enemies need to be damaged by Heavy Impact to pass the objective.

  2.0